 ![if !(IE 6)]><![endif]> <![if !(IE 6)]><![endif]>

-Barry is associate editor of Safety+Health and co-host of the magazine’s “On the Safe Side” podcast.
+Alan covers worker safety for Safety+Health and serves as co-host of the magazine’s “On the Safe Side” podcast.